MicrosoftDocs/customer-insights/ci-docs/data-sources-enrichment.md

 ## Enrich a data source

-You must have Contributor or Administrator permissions to create or edit enrichments.
-For more information, see [Permissions](permissions.md).
+You must have Contributor or Administrator [permissions](permissions.md) to create or edit enrichments.

 1. Go to **Data** > **Unify**.
-Select the entity you want to enrich and select one attribute as a primary key for the entity.
-For more information, see [Select primary key](map-entities.md#select-primary-key-and-semantic-type-for-attributes).
+Select the entity you want to enrich and select one attribute as a [primary key](map-entities.md#select-primary-key-and-semantic-type-for-attributes) for the entity.

 1. Go to **Data** > **Data sources**.